allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The [`did:key`](https://w3c-ccg.github.io/did-method-key/) method is supported by the module and resolves automatically blockchain addresses.

+To address privacy concerns:

-It is RECOMMENDED to use an id that is not equals to the blockchain account address for privacy concerns and to isolate the verification methods to the did subject (for example during key rotation)
+- Do not use an id that is the same as the blockchain account address
+- Isolate the verification methods to the DID subject (for example, during key rotation)

-> NOTE: a more fine grained way of creating a DID MAY be implemented with a `MsgCreateDidDocumentWitOptions` with the goal of saving in gas by executing a single transactions in a complex DID scenario.
+> **Note:** A more fine-grained DID creation method MAY be implemented with the `MsgCreateDidDocumentWitOptions` message with the goal of saving in gas by executing a single transaction in a complex DID scenario.

-###### Resolve/Verify
+###### Resolve and Verify

-The integrity of the DID documents stored on the ledger are guaranteed by the underlying blockchain protocol.
+The integrity of the DID documents stored on the ledger is guaranteed by the underlying blockchain protocol.

-A DID MAY be resolved using the gRPC message:
+A DID can be resolved using the gRPC message:

 ```
 QueryDidDocumentRequest(did string)